pi-base/web/paper.md

 The π-Base would not be of value to mathematics researchers without its volunteer community of contributors and reviewers.
-Particular thanks are due to Chris Caruvana, Patrick Rabau, and Lynne Yuenglalp for their support of the project in recent years.
+Particular thanks are due to Chris Caruvana, Patrick Rabau, and Lynne Yengulalp for their support of the project in recent years.
 Additional thanks are due to Austin Mohr and Scott Varagona for their prior contributions to early iterations of the project.